4. Homestay arrangements (Level 2 schools only)

 - verify the appropriateness of the homestay accommodation between 6 months and 6 weeks prior to the homestay commencement date

-- ensure all homestay providers and those living or residing frequently at the homestay who are aged 18 years or older have a valid and current Working with Children Check
+- ensure all homestay providers and those living or residing frequently at the homestay who are aged 18 years or older have a valid and current

 - complete a referee check for the homestay provider to confirm suitability for child-related work